xinthink/flt_worker/README.md

 Fortunately, `flt_worker` itself is always available for the worker, so you don't have to register it again.

-One more thing have to be done if you're working on iOS: all task identifiers must be registered before you can subimit any `BGTaskRequest`.
+One more thing has to be done if you're working on iOS: all task identifiers must be registered before you can subimit any `BGTaskRequest`.

 Add lines like this to the `Info.plist` file: